ARMmbed/uvisor-helloworld/README.md

 Hit the reset button after flashing to start program execution.
 The application starts running right after you reset the processor.

 You can observe some logging messages on the UART port.
-On Linux/OS X you can use `screen <path to serial> 115200` (press `ctrl a` + `ctrl k` and then `y` to exit).
+On Linux/OS X you can use `screen <path to serial> 115200` (press `ctrl a k` to exit).
 On Windows, make sure to have the serial port drivers installed; you can use a terminal application, like [PuTTY](http://www.putty.org/), to connect to the device.
 In this example the UART baud rate is set to 115200.

 Please note that on some devices (STM32F429I-DISCO) the on-board USB port cannot be used for UART output.
 In that case you need to connect an external port.